 Thunderclap headache is frequently described as the worst headache of someone’s life.

-A thunderclap headache may be a sign of a condition that can be life-threatening.
-It may be connected to some sort of bleeding in your brain.
-It’s important that you seek medical attention if you think you may be experiencing one.
-It may also have a benign cause that’s not life-threatening but should still be checked immediately to find out what’s causing it.
+It’s important that you seek medical attention if you think you’re experiencing one.
+It may also have a benign cause that’s not life threatening, but a doctor should still check it immediately to find out what’s causing it.

-The symptoms of a thunderclap headache are similar no matter what the cause is.
-These symptoms can include:
+The symptoms of a thunderclap headache are similar no matter what’s causing it.
+These symptoms can

 - severe headache pain that starts out of nowhere

 - feeling as if it’s the worst headache you’ve ever had

 - pain felt anywhere in your head

 It may be triggered by certain activities or have no trigger at all.